 Do You Qualify for WAP?

 Up to 30 million American families may qualify for weatherization services.
 If you have been approved for other assistance programs like LIHEAP, SSI, or TANF then you automatically qualify for these weatherization services.
+The elderly also love assistance options like the weatherization assistance program for seniors because many seniors are already receiving SSI assistance!

 However, other guidelines for qualifying include making less than 60% of the average state income.
-People will also receive priority for this program if they are over 60 years old, have one or more disabled individuaLs in their family, and if they have children.
+People will also receive priority for this program if they are over 60 years old, have one or more disabled Individuals in their family, and if they have children.

 Applying for WAP